-She came to visit a few weeks ago and said “I don’t know how to pronounce this one but it looks really good, why don’t you make something like this?”
-I hesitated for a second because while I’ve always loved shakshuka, the reason I didn’t already have a shakshuka recipe on the blog is that dishes like this are especially challenging to make look cute.
-Eggs in tomato sauce can be quite… inconsistent… looks-wise.
+My mom came to visit a few weeks ago and said, “I don’t know how to pronounce this one but it looks really good, why don’t you make something like this?”
+I’ve loved shakshuka for years, and I didn’t have a shakshuka recipe on the blog, so I followed her advice!

-For more healthy breakfast ideas, check out the breakfast section of our recipe index!
+If you make this shakshuka recipe, please let me know what you think in the comments!
+For more healthy breakfast ideas, check out this baked oatmeal, this frittata, these overnight oats, or the breakfast section of our recipe index!

 - 2 tablespoons extra-virgin olive oil